ZuliusRoolf/website/JOURNAL.md

 The difference between `var` and `let` is subtle.
 What I understand so is `let` a more restricted `var`, if it is in a block it will be restricted while `var` would keep a value after a block ends (except for functions).
 I should probably just use var to make it simple.

 Comparison Operators have been a bit confusing for me as JavaScript has triple `===` operator.
 I now finally understand what it means as the triple `===` is strict and is a regular double `==` in many other languages.
 The difference is that double `==` in JavaScript means the language automatically performs type conversion.
 In other words I can see if the integer `5` is equal to the string `"5"`, e.g. `5 == "5";` results in `true`.
-What I should keep in mind is that this applies to `0 == false` as well, meaning bolean is not represented as an int like the C languages does.
+What I should keep in mind is that this applies to `0 == false` as well, meaning Boolean is not represented as an int like the C languages does.

 Arrays are more linked list types. `pop()` & `push()` and `shift()` & `unshift()` removes and adds elements from the back and front respectively.